Throughout the Twin Cities, Southview Design landscaping customers are enthusiastic about referring us to friends, neighbors, and family.

 There will be plenty of time to get your spring chores done, Loynachan said.
 Temperatures in the 60s and 70s this time of year are like found money.
 Just enjoy the time guilt-free, and spend it walking or biking around the lakes or along our trails.

-Southview Design has been recognized by Landscape Management Magazine as one of the leading design/build firms in the country, ranking 15th on the 2017 LM150 list; and #25 on the list of top residential firms.
+Southview Design has been recognized by Landscape Management Magazine as one of the largest landscaping firms in the country, ranking 90th on the 2021 LM150 list; and #15 in the Midwest

 See All News Releases